rliang/cpbar/README.md

 cpbar
 =====

-XCB-based panel that displays text from STDIN using Cairo and Pango markup.
+Lightweight XCB-based panel for displaying textual information from STDIN using Cairo and Pango markup.

 Usage
 -----